 Why no action?

-In May, Sen. Mark Warner (D-Va.) nudged the Federal Trade Commission, asking whether it had done anything about My Friend Cayla and similar products in response to the EPIC complaint.
+In May, Sen. Mark Warner (D-Va.) nudged the Federal Trade Commission, asking whether it had done anything about My Friend Cayla and similar products in response to the EPIC report.

 "I worry that protections for children are not keeping pace with consumer and technology trends shaping the market for these products," Warner said in the letter.